solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ### Wrap or unwrap requests and responses as an AWS API Gateway (Enterprise v1.12.0+ only)

-In Gloo Edge Enterprise, you can use Gloo Edge in place of an AWS API Gateway.
-To do this, configure the `wrapAsApiGateway` setting or the `unwrapAsApiGateway` setting (Gloo Edge Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
-These settings allow Gloo Edge to manipulate a response from an upstream Lambda in the same way as an AWS API Gateway.
+In Gloo Gateway Enterprise, you can use Gloo Gateway in place of an AWS API Gateway.
+To do this, configure the `wrapAsApiGateway` setting or the `unwrapAsApiGateway` setting (Gloo Gateway Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
+These settings allow Gloo Gateway to manipulate a response from an upstream Lambda in the same way as an AWS API Gateway.

 #### Unwrap as API Gateway

 Unwrap the JSON response from the function in the same way as an AWS API Gateway.

 Note that to use the `unwrapAsApiGateway` setting, your Lambda function must be capable of returning a response in the form that is required by an AWS API Gateway.
-Gloo Edge looks for a JSON response from the Lambda upstream that contains the following specific fields:
+Gloo Gateway looks for a JSON response from the Lambda upstream that contains the following specific fields:
 - `body`: String containing the desired response body.
 - `headers`: JSON object containing a mapping from the desired response header keys to the desired response header values.
 - `multiValueHeaders`: JSON object containing a mapping from the desired response header keys to a list of the desired response header values that you want to map to a header key.